miroapp/app-examples/examples/template-builder/README.md

-# Miro Template Builder app
+# Miro Template Builder App

 This app shows how you can create a template with shape and text items on the board.